National arbitration laws

-Pursuant to Section 13 of the Arbitration Act, arbitrators must be impartial and independent from the parties and qualified for the task.
+Arbitrators must be impartial and independent from the parties and qualified for the task.
 Before undertaking the assignment, each arbitrator must inform the parties of any circumstances which may question his or her impartiality or independence.
 Within these requirements, the parties are free to choose and nominate arbitrators.
-However, these restrictions are not mandatory and thus the parties are free to depart from these requirements in the arbitration agreement.
+However, the restrictions are not mandatory and can therefore be departed from in the arbitration agreement.

 What can be stipulated about the tribunal in the agreement?

-The parties are free to depart from the abovementioned restrictions in the arbitration agreement (eg, imposing specific qualification requirements).
-This also includes other stipulations – for example, the number of arbitrators and the appointment procedure (except in relation to each party's right seek to the ordinary courts’ help in order to nominate one or more arbitrators when the parties cannot agree).
+There are few mandatory requirements for the tribunal in the Arbitration Act.
+The parties are free to stipulate specific requirements for the tribunal in the arbitration agreement (eg, imposing specific qualification requirements for the arbitrators, a different number of arbitrators or a different appointment procedure – except in relation to each party's right to seek the ordinary courts’ help in order to nominate one or more arbitrators when the parties cannot agree).

 Are there any default legal requirements as to the selection of a tribunal - for example, concerning the number of arbitrators or their characteristics?